 Your internship coordinator can help you to prioritize and understand these criteria and guide you on how to find offers that correspond to your needs.
 Want a student perspective on how to find a great internship (even during a pandemic).
 Check out this article on the EHL blog:

 Your second internship takes place during Semester 4 of the bachelor's degree.
 It is designed to allow you to take on greater responsibilities and practice your management skills in a supervisory or administrative role.
 For the second internship, you are expected to be more independent in the search process, but you still benefit from personalized support from the Internship & Career Office.

 In addition to the many administrative and management-level internships that you can acces through EHL's job platform, you will also have the opportunity to pursue the following one-of-a-kind internship experiences through EHL.

-Internship in your own start-up: You have a food or hospitality relevant project or start-up idea?
+Internship in your own start-up: Do you have a food or hospitality-relevant project or start-up idea?
 You can do your second internship by further developing your project whilst being based at the EHL Innovation Village's Business Incubator, where you will be guided by faculty innovation experts.

-Internship in an Innovation Village start-up: You are interested in the thriving entrepreneurship world but don’t have a project of your own?
-You can apply to do your second internship in one of the 20 food and hospitality start-ups based at EHL's Innovation Village.
+Internship in an Innovation Village start-up: Are you interested in the thriving entrepreneurship world but don’t have a project of your own?
+You can apply to do your second internship in one of the 20 food and hospitality start-ups based at EHL's Business Incubator.

-JEHL and Club des Entrepreneurs: The Innovation Village of EHL collaborates actively with EHL faculty and alumni, plus external talents (entrepreneurs, multinational companies, academia, experts, etc) to collaborate in innovation and entrepreneurship projects.
+JEHL and Club des Entrepreneurs: EHL puts you in contact with subject matter experts among our faculty and alumni, plus external talents (entrepreneurs, multinational companies, academia, experts, etc) to collaborate in innovation and entrepreneurship projects.
 These contacts and partnerships generate many opportunities for EHL students and student committees.

 Holden Madison, Administrative Internship (BOSC 4)